 Document Six - 2018 Edition Revised 2020-09 GC 8 of 9 © 2018 This document is protected by copyright.
-It may be reproduced and used when ar use of the Canadian Standard Form of Contract for Architectural Service - Document Six copyright.
+It may be reproduced and used when ar n RAIC Authorization Seal is affixed to the cover of the ne document.
+The

-- 13.2 The basis for calculating the percentage fee shall be as follows: - .1 before a Construction Cost Estimate is available, the fee shall be based on the Construction Budget at the time of the invoice, - .2 after a Construction Cost Estimate is available, the fee shall be based on the Construction Cost Estimate at the time of the invoice, and - .3 after the Construction Contract is entered into, the fee shall be based on the Construction Cost at the time of the invoice. - 13.3 The fee shall not be subject to any retroactive adjustments based on increases or decreases to the Construction Budget or the Construction Cost Estimate as the Services progress. - 13.4 If the Client furnishes labour or material below market cost, the amounts upon which the fee is calculated shall be adjusted as if all labour and material were paid for at market prices at the time of construction.
+- 13.2 The basis for calculating the percentage fee shall be as follows: - 1 before a Construction Cost Estimate is available, the fee shall be based on the Construction Budget at the time of the invoice, - .2 after a Construction Cost Estimate is available, the fee shall be based on the Construction Cost Estimate at the time of the invoice, and - .3 after the Construction Contract is entered into, the fee shall be based on the Construction Cost at the time of the invoice. - 13.3 The fee shall not be subject to any retroactive adjustments based on increases or decreases to the Construction Budget or the Construction Cost Estimate as the Services progress. - 13.4 If the Client furnishes labour or material below market cost, the amounts upon which the fee is calculated shall be adjusted as if all labour and material were paid for at market prices at the time of construction.